 The boiler must be installed with one of the purpose designed flues such as one of the standard horizontal telescopic flue kits detailed in the Flue Accessories and Fitting Guide.

 All systems must be thoroughly cleansed, flushed and treated with inhibitor.
-The magnetic filter supplied must be fitted on the primary return pipework close to the boiler after the last radiator.

 These installation and servicing instructions must be read in con junction with the Flue Accessories and Fitting Guide supplied in the literature pack.